1. Disable Chrome's Memory Saver

 To use asterisks to keep specific website tabs active, you can follow the steps below:

-- Open Chrome and click on the three vertical dots in the upper-right corner of the screen to access the Chrome menu.
+- Click the three vertical dots in the upper right corner to open the menu

 To add websites to the list of websites to keep active, you can follow the steps below: